Query Parameters

 Pagination parameter settings

-To modify the offset and count behavior, you can access the REST API settings in Administration > Workspace > Settings > General > REST API.
+To modify the behavior of the offset and count parameters, go to Administration → Workspace → Settings → General → REST API.

-• Default Count: The default count for REST API results if the count parameter is not provided.
+• Default Count: The default number of results returned by REST API endpoints when the count parameter is not specified.

 • Max Record Amount: The maximum limit for the count parameter.
-If a higher count is specified, this limit will be applied.
+If a higher value is provided, this limit will apply instead.

 Example call

-• To retrieve a specific page of results with five items per page, use the count=5 and offset=10 parameters in the API request:
+• To retrieve a specific page of results with five items per page, use the count=5 and offset=10 query parameters in your API request:

-• To sort the results by name in descending order and status in ascending order, use the sort parameter with the appropriate JSON syntax:
+• To sort results by name in descending order and status in ascending order, use the sort parameter with a JSON object specifying field directions:

 Query and fields

 The query and fields parameters have been deprecated since version 5.0.0 across all supported endpoints to prevent malicious queries.
-They are disabled by default from version 7.0.0 and can only be enabled by setting the ALLOW_UNSAFE_QUERY_AND_FIELDS_API_PARAMS: true environment variable in your deployment configuration.
+They are disabled by default starting from version 7.0.0 and can only be re-enabled by setting the following environment variable in your deployment:

-Enabling these parameters may expose your workspace to security risks, and Rocket.Chat is not responsible for any resulting vulnerabilities.
-Proceed with caution and ensure proper security measures are in place.
+Enabling these parameters may expose your workspace to security risks.
+Rocket.Chat is not responsible for any vulnerabilities that result from their use.
+Enable only if absolutely necessary and ensure proper security measures are in place.

-The query and fields parameters accept JSON objects, but the request will fail if an invalid JSON object is provided.
+The query and fields parameters accept JSON objects.
+The request will fail if an invalid JSON object is provided.

 Parameter